getlantern/geneva-cli/README.md

 # Windows based Geneva-cli

 This is a Geneva-based WinDivert tunnel.
+Built in Go 1.17

 ## Prerequistes

 - Be on a Wiondows machine
 - Have Popwershell installed
 - Run Powershell as admin mode
+- All commands are ran in the project directory

 ## How to Build